-The operators of these pages take the protection of your personal data very seriously.
+The operators of this website take the protection of your personal data very seriously.

-If you use this website, various personal data will be collected.
-Personal information is information that personally identifies you.
+If you use this website, various pieces of personal data will be collected.
+Personal information is any data with which you could be personally identified.

-Name and contact of the responsible person according to article 4 paragraph 7 GDPR
+Name and contact of the controller in accordance with Article 4 para 7 of the GDPR

-The responsible data processing unit on this website is:
+The data controller responsible for processing the data on this website is:

 HOTEL-PENSION MAYR DES WERNER MAYR & C. O.H.G.

-Responsible entity is the natural or legal person who, alone or in concert with others, decides on the purposes and means of processing personal data (such as names, e-mail addresses, etc.).
+The data controller is a natural or legal person who, alone or together with others, decides on the goals and methods of processing personal data (names, e-mail addresses, etc.).

-In the case of violations of data protection law, the person concerned has the right of appeal to the competent supervisory authority.
-The competent supervisory authority for data protection issues is the state data protection officer of the federal state in which our company is based.
-A list of the data protection officers as well as their contact data can be taken from the following link: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html.
+In the case of breaches of data protection law, the data subject has a right to file a complaint with the competent supervisory authorities.
+The competent supervisory authority for matters related to data protection legislation is the data protection officer of the federal state in which our company is headquartered.
+A list of data protection officers and their contact details can be found at the following link: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html.

-You have the right to have data that we process on the basis of your consent or in fulfillment of a contract, in itself or to a third party in a standard, machine-readable format.
-If you require the direct transfer of data to another person in charge, this will only be done to the extent technically feasible.
+You have the right to have data which we process on the basis of your consent or in fulfilment of a contract automatically delivered to yourself or to a third party in a standard, machine-readable format.
+If you require the direct transfer of data to another responsible person, this will only be done to the extent that is technically feasible.

 Information, blocking, deletion